thibaud-rohmer/PhotoShow/docker/README.md

 ## Create and run a dedicated PhotoShow container

-When PhotoShow image has been built, the following command allows to create and run a dedicated Photoshow container named `photoshow_1`:
+When PhotoShow image has been built, the following command allows to create and run a dedicated PhotoShow container named `photoshow_1`:

 ```bash
 sudo docker run --name photoshow_1 -p 8080:80 -d -i -t photoshow
 ```

-PhotoShow is now available on: http://localhost:8080/"
+PhotoShow is now available on: http://localhost:8080

 ### Stop container

-PhotoShow container can be stopped with:
+Previous PhotoShow container can be stopped with:

 ```bash
 docker stop photoshow_1